Music Licensing Companies

 The major music licensing companies and catalogs

 Tonal Chaos Trailers — premium trailer music library.
 Big blockbuster theatrical movie trailers, major streaming TV promos (Netflix, HBO, Apple), and AAA video game trailers.
-Epic hybrid orchestral, cinematic action, sci-fi, drama.
+Epic hybrid orchestral, cinematic action, sci-fi, drama, horror, adventure/family.
 Highly selective on quality and genre fit.

 Artlist — subscription-based royalty-free catalog.
 Filmmakers, YouTubers, and content creators get unlimited royalty-free music for one annual fee.
 For composers, Artlist offers steady (smaller) per-license payouts at high volume.